iToolShare Logo

 1. The Decline of Physical Media: A Digital Shift

-Over the past decade, physical media sales—including DVDs and Blu-rays—have steadily declined as more consumers shift to Netflix, Disney+, HBO Max, and other streaming platforms.
+Over the past decade, physical media sales—including DVDs and Blu-rays—have steadily declined as more consumers shift to Netflix, Disney+, Max (formerly HBO Max), Apple TV+, Peacock, and other streaming platforms.
 Streaming services offer:

 * Instant access to thousands of movies & TV shows